castey/castey/README.md

-## Hi there ????
+## Hi there! 👋

-Hello my name is David, I am a computer science major ok goodbye now!
+Hello, my name is **David Castro**.
+I am a **Computer Science major**.

+Two projects I am working on this semester are:

+- 🤖 **A Facebook bot** I created a few years ago and have been adding to ever since - I need to rewrite it because it was very badly thrown together and it's getting harder and harder to maintain.

+- 🛠️ **An Arduino robot** that I'm gonna connect to OpenAI's API.